byung1211/cpnt262-a5/README.md

 ### Comments

 - Um....
-I just have done with your instructions for this assignment.
+- I just have done with your instructions for this assignment, except mongo db url in the code, not heroku config.
+- Sorry, I am lazy to fix it :-)